 Excessive pressure may develop causing premature tank failure or intermittent relief valve operation.
 This is not a warranty failure.
-An expansion tank or a similar device may be required in the inlet supply line between the appliance and the meter or valve to compensate for the thermal expansion of water under supply pressure, see figure 1.
+An expansion tank or a similar device may be required in the inlet supply line between the appliance and the meter or valve to compensate for the thermal expansion of water under supply pressure, see Figure 7 on page 14.